 The following PI & Clinical Negligence Q&A provides comprehensive and up to date legal information covering:

 The Lord Chief Justice announced a 10% increase in general damages awards to compensate for the pain, suffering, distress and inconvenience of negligence, defamation and nuisance victims.
-The increase came into effect on 1 April 2013 at the same time the Legal Aid, Sentencing and Punishment of Offenders Act
+The increase came into effect on 1 April 2013 at the same time the Legal Aid, Sentencing and Punishment of Offenders Act 2012 came into force.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.